 Tenant committees have been run at Acacia Park since inception.
 However, for a number of years, the tenant committee has not been functional.
-The MHA recognised that this was of importance, as it is vital to have a structure that represents tenant interests.
+The Capital City Housing recognised that this was of importance, as it is vital to have a structure that represents tenant interests.

 With this in mind, the committee was restructured and set up in 2015.
 The committee is approaching the end of its term of office, and elections for a new committee are scheduled to occur by the end of March 2016.